My Story

 And home wasn’t safety — it was confusion and terror.
 I was disowned by my father at 13, and I bounced between high schools, always starting over, always unanchored.
 It shaped a kind of homelessness inside me — a feeling of never fully belonging anywhere, not even in my own body.

-After early dance successes, including winning Star Search, my high school peers turned toward me with curiosity.
+After early dance successes, including winning Star Search and starring in movies, my high school peers turned toward me with curiosity.
 And I reacted like a feral cat — defensive, panicked, unable to tolerate the spotlight.
 I sabotaged every opportunity that followed.
 I couldn’t give interviews, share my story, or expand on my success.

 Instead, I shut down.
-Drugs, food, men, and depression became my new choreography.
+Drugs, food, and depression became my new choreography.

 A decade later, I crawled into treatment — terrified of being seen, terrified of saying my own name without crying from shame.
 I had no capacity to function, participate, or grow.